echo2echo/Count-Lines-of-Code/README.md

 For example, to count lines in all the Perl files in a directory and each subdirectory

 	$ ./cloc.pl --type=Perl

-Or for example, to count lines in a PHP file:
+Or for example, to count lines in all PHP files in a directory and subdirectory

 	$ ./cloc.pl --type=PHP